 - Place one wrapper in your hand then brush the area on the outer edge with the egg wash, place a teaspoon dollop of the filling in the center then cup your hand and gradually squish it so it has the edges all wrapped around the filling.

 And bonus?
-They pair well with a the original Mai Tai or even Sapporo beer.
+They pair well with an original Mai Tai or even Sapporo beer.

 If you are always on the lookout for fun appetizers to make or entertaining tips be sure to sign up for my mailing list thru the link on this page where it says “join the west via midwest community”.